 I’ve been blogging since 2011.
 I noticed I had 61 blogs listed in the category for e-Learning.
-Here’s a collection of my best effort to help others understand how to improve online learning and your professional online image as an eLeader.
+Here’s a collection of my best effort to help others understand how to improve online learning and their professional online image as an eLeader.

 This Friday, I submitted my first research proposal to my university’s institutional review board (IRB).
 My title is Planned Communication Actions and Levels of Interactivity in Online Course Syllabi.
 The purpose of the study is to determine the inclusion and strength of interaction treatments (e.g. student-teacher, student-student) in online course offerings and the types of interactions that occur within them.
 I’ll explore the instructional technologies used to communicate content and build discourse in online courses in relation to these interaction treatments.
 The complexities of online learning require an analysis of all the potential interactions involved in the communication loop to maximize course efficacy and student satisfaction.
 Since it’s problematic for a student to obtain access to live faculty courses, I’ll focus on course syllabi instead.